000kev/anxend-challenge-two/README.md

 To get started make sure your have nodejs setup on your system and then:

-### Install
+### Install Dependencies

 `npm ci`

 ### EdgeDB

 To setup Edgedb follow the instructions on https://www.edgedb.com/install#linux-debianubuntults to setup the Edgedb cli.
-The project has already been initialised with a starting schema in the `default.esdl` file.
+Then use `edgedb project init` to create an edgedb database and run the migration The databse will be populated with a starting schema defined by the `default.esdl` file.

-To run a migration run `edgedb migrate`
-(and to create a new one run `edgedb migration create`)
+If needed you can run a migration with: `edgedb migrate` (and to create a new one run `edgedb migration create`)

 ### Development